jvick1/Web_Dev_101/JS_Development/ReadMe.md

 ## Introduction

+JavaScript is an object-oriented programming language primarily used for client-side web development.
+It enables interactive features on web pages by allowing developers to manipulate the Document Object Model (DOM) and create dynamic content and functionality.

 HTML and CSS are primarily used for structuring and styling web pages, providing static elements and layout.
 In contrast, JavaScript is a client-side programming language, facilitating interactive behavior within web browsers.
 JavaScript enables dynamic communication with the browser, enhancing user experience through features like interactivity and real-time updates on web pages.